-Hawaii may be a relatively small state, but it’s making big waves when it comes to distance education.
+While it may be a relatively small state, online colleges in Hawaii are making big waves when it comes to distance education.

 The state was one of the first to offer distance learning opportunities in an attempt to connect to those in rural parts of the islands and even those on the mainland.